seleuco/xpectrum/trunk/readme.txt

 BUTTON PROGRAMMING:

 Push SELECT (the key selector will flash) and press the stick direction or button (A,B,X,Y,L,R) you wish to assign to this key.
 You may abort the programming mode by pushing SELECT again.

 SPECIAL FUNCTIONS:

 In the virtual keyboard, 5 special functions are included:

 RESET: by pressing B, a new submenu appears to select the Spectrum model you want to reset to.
 By default, the emulator resets to the 128K model.
-If a game in .tap or .tzx format, doesn't load in this mode, reset the enulator using the 48K model.
-To abort the operation, use X button.
+If a game in .tap or .tzx format, doesn't load in this mode, reset the enulator using the 48K model.To abort the operation, use X button.

 LOAD: if a game requires the 48K mode, push B in this option to get the LOAD "" spectrum command to load a game in .tap or .tzx format.

 KEYBOARD/JOYSTICKS: use this option to assign the stick and buttons to spectrum keys or differents spectrum's joysticks interfaces.